-6. The Committee shall make itself available to meet with management of the Company to discuss any matters that it or management deems appropriate, and shall be available to the independent auditors during the year for consultation purposes.
+6. The Committee shall make itself available to meet with management of the Company and the internal audit staff to discuss any matters that any of them deems appropriate, and shall be available to the independent auditors during the year for consultation purposes.